Ashwini Kumar Choubey: Political career

 Choubey is a politician from state of Bihar and elected to the Bihar Legislative Assembly for five consecutive terms.
 He was accredited to have built 11,000 toilets for minority and Below Poverty Line families under Swachh Bharat Mission.
 A slogan "Ghar-ghar Me ho Shouchalaya ka Nirman, Tabhi hoga Ladli Bitiya ka kanyadaan" given by him was a hit in Bihar and people from all castes and religions availed government provided subsidy to build toilets in their respective homes.

 Early career

-Chaubey has been associated with BJP for almost five decades and was earlier associated with Jansangh.
+Choubey has been associated with BJP for almost five decades and was earlier associated with Bharatiya Jana Sangh.
 In his earlier stint, he was the health minister in the Nitish Kumar cabinet in 2012.

 He authored a book "Kedarnath Trasadi" based on the 2013 deluge in Uttarakhand where he got stranded with his family.
 He and his family managed to take shelter in the Kedarnath temple and were airlifted by a state government helicopter.

 Life

 In May 2019, Choubey became the Minister of State for Health and Family Welfare.

 Portfolio Held - NDA I (2005-2010) and NDA II (2010-2013) are Urban Development, PHED and Health care.

-Member of Parliamentary Committee on Estimates, Standing Committee on Energy and the Environment,Consultative Committee on Health and Family Welfare and Central Silk Board.
+Member of Parliamentary Committee on Estimates, Standing Committee on Energy and the Environment, Consultative Committee on Health and Family Welfare and Central Silk Board.